brandur/singularity/content/articles/index.md

 Software is all around us.
-It powers the channels we use to communicate with friends and family, the grids that energize our cities, the probes that we send into deep space, and more and more the very homes that we live in.
+It powers the channels we use to communicate with friends and family, the grids that energize our cities, the transport networks that underpin our civilization, the probes that we send into deep space, and more and more our very lives and habits.
 With every passing day it eats a little more of our world.

 Software is often an intricately-built machine that's made up of tens of thousands or even millions of lines of code.